 A disaster can be announced at BHLex for a variety of internal (i.e. bomb threats, utilities failure, fire) and external reasons (tornados, severe weather, ice storms).
-The operator will announce, "The Incident Command Plan is now in effect."
+The operator will announce the incident in plain speech.
 Please refrain from making outside calls.
 In conjunction with the instructor or preceptor, a student must decide if it will be safer to stay at BHLex (tornado), or safer to leave BHLex.
 If your preceptor or instructor leaves, then students should also.
 Inform the charge nurse/supervisor of the department or unit of your decision.
 Inform your school.